 In the case of airborne noise, sound travels in all directions, dissipating the further it gets from the source.
 Impact noise also dissipates as it gets farther from the source, but it stops when the structure that’s carrying it ends.
 So, for example, if a bus is making noise, it will also vibrate the ground, which will shake the nearby buildings.
 But those vibrations stop when they run out of structures that can take over the impact.

-Stopping Sound from Leaving a Room
+Sound Also Travels Inside a Room

 There are also different ways for sound to travel inside of a room, which is what we’re concerned with now.
 If a room is empty, sound can bounce around freely and cause echo.

 For soundproofing purposes, it’s best to let go of any minimalist decorating trends and go all in for bohemian chic.
 The more soft materials, acoustic foam and fabrics there are, the more sounds will be absorbed before they can bounce or go through the walls.

 On the other hand, if you want to block the sound rather than absorb it, you can also do that.
 We’ll focus on:

 - Dealing with structural vulnerabilities around your home, such as doors and windows.